 - Then it’s off again, questing for the next thing to label.

-The result of this endless mind chattering is it lays a heavy shroud over everything observed, effectively removing any chance of clarity.
+The result of this endless mind chattering is that it lays a heavy shroud over everything observed, effectively removing any chance of clarity.

 You can’t force quiet on the mind